Bralewnica

-The village has a population of 70.

 History

 Bralewnica was mentioned in medieval documents in 1300, 1369 and 1385.
 It was a royal village of the Polish Crown, administratively located in the Tuchola County in the Pomeranian Voivodeship.

-During the German occupation of Poland (World War II), the Germans murdered several Polish inhabitants of Bralewnica on November 3, 1940, and then on November 5 they expelled the families of the victims, while their farms were handed over to Germans as part of the Lebensraum policy.
+During the German occupation of Poland (World War II), the Germans murdered several Polish inhabitants of Bralewnica on 3 November 1940, and then on November 5 they expelled the families of the victims, while their farms were handed over to Germans as part of the Lebensraum policy.